sgladkoff/goldpan/docs/perfectionist.md

 ![perf12](perfN12.png)

+Emails are not sent automatically.
+Links to testing tasks are available to the **Requestor**, and they are required to email/message them manually to the **Translator** which is to be tested.
+This is because such a **Translator**, at that time, only gets one-time access to the testing task; we don’t need them as a full user of our **Cloud** yet because we may never see them again.
+By the same token, the link to the testing project is only needed once, and for a limited period of time.
+We left it up to the **Requestor** to determine the best way to deliver the project link to the **Translator**, instead of using automatic emails.

 If you've set the task to be a **Translation**, then the **Your Input** field in the task file will be empty, and the attendee will be required to fill it in.
 If you've set **Editing**, it will be filled with text for the attendee to edit.

 ![perf13](perfN13.png)